DEFRA/ffc-development-guide/docs/local-development-setup/install-detect-secrets.md

 - [Mac OS](https://www.python.org/downloads/mac-osx/)

  Once downloaded, run the .exe (windows) or .pkg (Mac) file.
 Follow the on screen prompts, after successful installation run the following commands to confirm Python was successfully installed.
-  - Windows - Open Powershell/Command Prompt and type `python --verison`, it should report the version
+  - Windows - Open Powershell/Command Prompt and type `python --version`, it should report the version
-  - Mac Os - Open a Terminal and type `python –version`, it should report the version
+  - Mac - Open a Terminal and type `python –version`, it should report the version

 #### WSL